cnluzon/prophtools/README.rst

 If you use ProphTools, please cite our publication:

 Navarro, Carmen, Martínez, Víctor, Cano, Carlos, and Blanco, Armando.
-**ProphTools: Heterogeneous biological network prioritization tools.**
+**ProphTools: General Prioritization Tools for Heterogeneous Biological Networks.**
 Bioinformatics (2016) - *Submitted*

-For more specific information about the propagation algorithms, please read our `publication <http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-15-S1-S5>`_:
+For more specific information about the propagation algorithms, please read our
+`publication <http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-15-S1-S5>`_:

 Martínez, Víctor, Cano, Carlos, and Blanco, Armando.